British 235

 Repeating and other Fire arms, &c.

-LETTERS PATENT to Henry Ball, of Birmingham, in the County of Warwick, Gun Manufacturer, for the Invention of “ Improvements in Repeating and other Pipe-arms, a Portion op which Improvements may be applied to Ordnance.”
+LETTERS PATENT to Henry Ball, of Birmingham, in the County of Warwick, Gun Manufacturer, for the Invention of “Improvements in Repeating and other Fire-arms, a Portion of which Improvements may be applied to Ordnance.”

-Sealed the 2nd August 1858, and dated the 8fch February 1858.
+Sealed the 2nd August 1858, and dated the 8th February 1858.

-My Invention consists further in constructing the locks of repeating firearms as follows:—A bent on the trigger engages with a lever on the cock, and when the trigger is pressed the cock is raised.
+My Invention consists further in constructing the locks of repeating fire-arms as follows:— A bent on the trigger engages with a lever on the cock, and when the trigger is pressed the cock is raised.
 Further pressure on the trigger brings the said lever against a fixed stop, by which its further motion laterally is prevented, and the bent in the trigger escaping from the end of the lever the cock is liberated and falls.
-The trigger carries a forked lifter, one branch of which carries the chamber round the proper distance, after which the other engages with and fixes the chamber, I sometimes make the guard of the last described fire-arm turn upon a centre, and cause the said guard to lift the cock and turn the chamber instead of effecting the same by the trigger; the disengagement of the cock and discharge of the fire-arm is effected by a trigger attached to the frame or guard.
+The trigger carries a forked lifter, one branch of which carries the chamber round the proper distance, after which the other engages with and fixes the chamber.
+I sometimes make the guard of the last described fire-arm turn upon a centre, and cause the said guard to lift the cock and turn the chamber instead of effecting the same by the trigger; the disengagement of the cock and discharge of the fire-arm is effected by a trigger attached to the frame or guard.
 I sometimes construct the mechanism for raising and liberating the cock in the following manner:— The guard turns upon a centre and carries the trigger on its upper side; by pressing upon the moveable guard the cock is raised, and by afterwards pressing upon the trigger, the said trigger is disengaged from the cock, which then falls and discharges the fire-arm.
-I connect the fixed barrel to the body of the fire-arm in the following manner:—A solid strap extends from the top of the breech end of the barrel over the revolving chamber to the top of the lock frame, studs in the former engaging in holes in the latter.
+I connect the fixed barrel to the body of the fire-arm in the following manner:— A solid strap extends from the top of the breech end of the barrel over the revolving chamber to the top of the lock frame, studs in the former engaging in boles in the latter.
 A projection on the bottom of the breech end of the barrel is jointed by a peg or mortice to the projecting front of the lock frame; a screw bolt which serves as the axis of the revolving chamber is passed through the projection on the under side of the barrel, and entering the lock frame holds the parts described together.
-I sometimes apply a safety stop to the fire-arm to prevent its accidental discharge ; this consists of a lever, one end of which is interposed between the head of the cook and the nipple, and is only withdrawn by the action of the trigger, so that the fall of the hammer cannot discharge the fire-arm unless the trigger is pulled ; the loading rod is actuated by an arm or lever jointed to the frame of the fire-arm.
-A pin on the top of the loading rod engages in a slot in the arm or lever; by depressing the said arm or lever the loading rod is made to enter the barrel; or the arm or lever may engage in a transverse depression in the loading rod.
-In making fire-arms, which .like repeating fire-arms load at the breech, but have not a repeating action, I make the chamber in which the charge is placed turn upon a horizontal axis, so that it can be raised out of the line of the barrel for the introduction of the charge.
+I sometimes apply a safety stop to the fire-arm to prevent its accidental discharge; this consists of a lever, one end of which is interposed between the head of the cock and the nipple, and is only withdrawn by the action of the trigger, so that the fall of the hammer cannot discharge the fire-arm unless the trigger is pulled; the loading rod is actuated by an arm or lever jointed to the frame of the fire-arm.
+A pin on the top of the loading rod engages in a slot in the arm or lever; by depressing the said arm or lever the loading rod is made to enter the barrel; or the arm or lever may engage, in a transverse depression in the loading rod.
+In making fire-arms, which like repeating fire-arms load at the breech, but have not a repeating action, I make the chamber in which the charge is placed turn upon a horizontal axis so that it can be raised out of the line of the barrel for the introduction of the charge.
 The said chamber also turns upon a double or other quick threaded screw, so that when charged it may be made by a partial rotation to engage firmly with the fixed barrel.
-This part of my Invention is applicable to ordnance; in constructing the sight, I make the sliding portion of the said sight of such a thickness that it gives one elevation when the sight is turned down, and by means of an angular notch at the top and bottom of the sight and another on the slide, and a fixed stop on the sight, four other elevations are obtained without consulting the graduation on the sight.
+This part of my Invention is applicable to, ordnance; in constructing the sight, I make the sliding portion of the said sight of such a thickness that it gives one elevation when the sight is turned down, and by means of an angular notch at the top and bottom of the sight. and another on the slide, and a fixed stop on the sight, four other elevations are obtained without consulting the graduation on the sight.

 SPECIFICATION in pursuance of the conditions of the Letters Patent, filed by the said Henry Ball in the Great Seal Patent Office on the 3rd August 1858.

-WHEREAS Her most Excellent Majesty Queen Victoria, by Her Letters Patent, bearing date the Eighth day of February, in the year of our Lord One thousand eight hundred and fifty-eight, in the twenty-first year of Her reign, did, for Herself, Her heirs, and successors, give and grant unto me, the said Henry Ball, Her special licence, that I, the said Henry Ball, my executors, administrators, and assigns, or such others as I, the said Henry Ball, my executors, administrators, and assigns, should at any time agree with, and no others, from time to time and at all times thereafter during the term therein expressed, should and lawfully might make, use, exercise, and vend, within the United Kingdom of Great Britain and Ireland, the Cliannel Islands, and Isle of Man, an Invention for “ Ihpbovemehts a Repeating and other Fiee-aems, a Poetion op which Improvements hay be applied to Ordnance,” upon the condition (amongst others) that I; the said Henry Ball, my executors or administrators, by an instrument in writing under my, or their, or one of their hands and seals, should particularly describe and ascertain the nature of the said Invention, and in what manner the same was to be performed, and cause the same to be filed in the Great Seal Patent Office within six calendar months next and immediately after the date of the said Letters Patent.
+WHEREAS Her most Excellent Majesty Queen Victoria, by Her Letters Patent, bearing date the Eighth day of February, ii n the year of our Lord One thousand eight hundred and fifty-eight, in the twenty-first year of Her reign, did, for Herself, Her heirs, and successors, give and grant unto me, the said Henry Ball, Her special licence, that I, the said Henry Ball, my executors, administrators, and assigns, or such others as I, the said Henry Ball, my executors, administrators, and assigns, should at any time agree with, and no others, from time to time and at all times thereafter during the term therein expressed, should and lawfully might make, use, exercise, and vend, within the United Kingdom of Great Britain and Ireland, the Charnel Islands, and Isle of Man, an Invention for “Improvements in Repeating and other Fire-arms, a Portion of which Improvements may be applied to Ordnance,” upon the condition (amongst others) that I, the said: Henry Ball, my executors or administrators, by an instrument in writing under my, or their, or one of their hands and seals, should particularly describe and ascertain the nature of the said Invention, and in what manner the same was to be performed, and cause the same to be filed in the Great Seal Patent Office within six calendar months next and immediately after the date of the said Letters Patent.

-NOW KNOW YE, that I, the said Henry Ball, do hereby declare the nature of the said Invention, and in what manner the same is to be performed, to be particularly described and ascertained in and by the following statement thereof, that is to say :—
+NOW KNOW: YE, that I, the said Henry Ball, do hereby declare the nature of the said Invention, and in what manner the same is to be performed, to be particularly described and ascertained in and by the following statement thereof, that is to say:—

-Figure 1, Sheet A, represents in side elevation a repeating pistol, constructed according to this part of my Invention ; and Figure 2 represents the same in vertical longitudinal section.
+Figure 1, Sheet A, represents in side elevation a repeating pistol, constructed according to this part of my Invention; and Figure 2 represents the same in vertical longitudinal section.
 A sear b is connected with the trigger d by means of an arm or lever c turning upon the same centre as the said trigger d.
 The arm c is shown separately in Figure 6.
-The sear b is pressed against the lower end or tumbler of the cock a by the spring e9 and is thereby made to engage in one of the two bents on the said tumbler.
+The sear b is pressed against the lower end or tumbler of the cock a by the spring e, and is thereby made to engage in one of the two bents on the said tumbler.
 When the cock a is raised by the thumb, the sear b engages in the lower bent of the tumbler, and the cock a is thereby held at full cock.
-By pressing the trigger d, the sear b is disengaged from the bent, and the cock falls by the action of the mainspring.
+By pressing the trigger d, the sear b is disengaged from the bent, and the cock falls by the action of the main-spring.
 When the cock is not cocked by the thumb, the pressing of the trigger causes the sear b to raise the cock, and afterwards to liberate the said cock and discharge the fire-arm.
-The several parts of the lock being in the positions represented in Figure 2, the first effect of pressure upon the trigger d is to raise the cock a.
-The further pressure on the trigger causes the sear b to escape from under the shoulder or bent, under which it is represented engaged in Figure 2.
-The revolution of the chamber g is effected by means of a driver / on the lower end of the cock, which said driver is pressed to its bearing by the spring h.
-The chamber g is fixed during the discharge of the fire-arm by a lever bolt i, which is made to engage with the chamber g when the fire-arm is about being discharged by means of a spring iL pressing its end into a recess in the said chamber g.
+The several parts of the lock being in the positions represented in Figure 2, the first effect of pressure upon the trigger d s to raise the cock a.
+The further pressure on the trigger causes the sear n to escape from under the shoulder or bent, under which it is represented engaged in Figure 2.
+The revolution of the chamber g is effected by means of a driver f on the lower end of the cock, which said driver is pressed to its bearing by the spring h.
+The chamber g is fixed during the discharge of the fire-arm by a lever bolt i, which-is made to engage with the chamber g when the fire-arm is about being discharged by means of a spring i’ pressing its end into a recess in the said chamber g.
 The said bolt i is disengaged from the chamber g when the cock is being raised by a pin on the lower end of the said cock.

-My Invention consists, further, in the method of constructing the locks of single-action repeating fire-arms illustrated in Figure 1, Sheet B, of the accompanying Drawings, a is the cock, which, when raised by the thumb, causes the lifter b jointed to it to urge forward the revolving chamber c.
+Figure 4 represents the revolving chamber g in end elevation; Figure 5 represents the trigger d separately; and Figure 7 represents separately the sear b.
+My Invention consists, further, in the method of constructing the locks of single-action repeating fire-arms illustrated in Figure 1, Sheet B, of the accompanying Drawings. a is the cock, which, when raised by the thumb, causes the lifter b jointed to it to urge forward the revolving chamber c.
 The cock a, when raised, is maintained in its position of full cock by the upper end of the trigger d engaging in the bent e in the tumbler of the cock.
-When the trigger is pressed it acts upon the lever /, forcing the upper end of the said lever into one of the recesses g in the revolving chamber c during the discharge of the fire-arm.
-The upper end of the trigger at the same time escaping from the bent e9 the cock a falls and effects the discharge of the fire-arm.
+When. the trigger is pressed it acts upon the lever f; forcing the upper end of the said lever into one of the recesses g in the revolving chamber c during the discharge of the fire-arm.
+The upper end of the trigger at the same time escaping from the bent e, the cock a falls and effects the discharge of the fire-arm.

-The guard a turns upon the centre b ; the said guard a carries the trigger c jointed to its upper side at d.
-By pressing upon the moveable guard a, the discharge, herein-before described, and illustrated in Figures 3 and 8, Sheet A, of the accompanying Drawings.
+The guard a turns upon the centre b; the said guard a carries the trigger c Jointed to its upper side at d.
+By pressing upon the moveable guard a, the cock e is raised, and by afterwards pressing upon the trigger c the upper end of the said trigger is disengaged from the cock e, which then falls and dis charges the fire-arm.

 Thirdly, the method of connecting the fixed barrel of repeating fire-arms to the body of the said fire-arms, as herein-before described, and illustrated in Figures 2 and 12, Sheet A, of the accompanying Drawings.

-Fourthly, the method of constructing the loading rod of repeating fire-arms, herein-before described, and illustrated in Figures 1, 2, 9, 10, and 11, Sheet A, of the accompanying Drawings.
+Fourthly, the method of constructing the loading rod of repeating fire-arms, herein-before described,and illustrated in Figures 1,2, 9, 10,and11, Sheet A, of the accompanying Drawings.

 Fifthly, the method herein-before described, and illustrated in Figures 2 and 3, Sheet D, of the accompanying Drawings, of constructing breech-loading fire-arms and ordnance.